 Sam and his wife Liz moved from St Luke’s to join The Gateway Church in the summer of 2012 and Sam was appointed the leader of The Gateway Church at the end of 2012.
 A service was held where Sam was appointed, prayed for and recognised as the new leader by several senior local church leaders from Together in Christ - Tyneside.

 Sam led the church bi-vocationally for two years before leaving his work with Street Pastors to lead the church full time from the start of 2015.
 Since Sam assumed leadership of the church, he has sought to build on the foundations laid by Jim and Jessica, defining the vision and values of the church and building a strong leadership team around him.

-The church has grown to include people from various nations, and now meets on a Sunday at Excelsior Academy on Denton Road, which provides an excellent facility for all ages to gather for worship together.
+The church has grown to include people from various nations, and prior to the COVID-19 pandemic held Sunday gatherings at Excelsior Academy on Denton Road.
 The former building has been renamed “The Sanctuary” and is now used for multiple meetings throughout the week, which include prayer meetings, bible studies and Tabitha’s Place.

 TGC is now in a season of facilitating multiple gatherings in different locations.